 - Is there classroom interaction between the instructor and students and among students?

 - Do student contributions constitute a significant component of the learning process?

 - Does the fundamental nature of the course rely on student participation as an essential method for learning?

 - To what degree does a student’s failure to attend constitute a significant loss to the educational experience of other students in the class?

 - What do the course description and syllabus say?

 - Which method is used to calculate the final grade?

 - What are the classroom practices and policies regarding attendance?

-Disability Services requires that students with a disability-related need for flexibility in attendance meet with their instructors to discuss the extent to which modification in attendance policies may be reasonable for a particular class.
+Disability Resources requires that students with a disability-related need for flexibility in attendance and deadlines meet with their instructors to discuss the extent to which modification in attendance policies and deadlines may be reasonable for a particular class.
 Following this meeting the student and instructor should have a clear understanding of what accommodations can be made for disability-related absences.
-To facilitate this discussion the Modified Attendance Agreement should be reviewed and completed to clearly set out expectations.
-Disability Services staff is available to consult with instructors and students on issues concerning disability and attendance and can facilitate the completion of this Agreement.
+To facilitate this discussion the Modified Attendance & Deadline Agreement should be reviewed and completed to clearly set out expectations.
+Disability Resources staff is available to consult with instructors and students on issues concerning disability and attendance and can facilitate the completion of this Agreement.